Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture

 Lady Grey Tea

 Lady Grey tea is named after Mary Elizabeth Grey, the wife of Charles Grey.
 Unlike Earl Grey tea, it's a modern creation by the Twinings tea company.
 The tea contains oil of bergamot, lemon peel, and orange peel, as well as cornflower or lavender, which are both blue in color.
 The flowers are sometimes omitted from the tea.
 There are other non-traditional varieties of Earl Grey tea available in stores today.
 Sometimes oil of bergamot is added to green tea instead of black tea.
 Jasmine may be added to a tea containing oil of bergamot as an additional flavor.

-The bergamot orange plant grows as a small to medium sized tree and produces its fruit in winter.
+The bergamot orange plant grows as a small to medium sized tree.
+It produces its fruit in winter.
 The leaves are oval with pointed tips.
 The aromatic fruits are produced in winter.
 They are the size of edible oranges and have the yellow or yellow-green color of a lemon when they're ripe.
-They also have a pale yellow flesh.
-Most are slightly pear-shaped due to a small "neck".
+They also have a pale yellow or yellow-green flesh.
+Some are slightly pear-shaped due to a small "neck".

 The plant is thought to have developed as a hybrid between a sour orange and another citrus fruit, probably a lemon or a lime.
 The first description of bergamots comes from the early eighteenth century.
 There are two versions of the bergamot's scientific name.
 Some researchers use the name Citrus bergamia, while others call the plant Citrus aurantium (the same scientific name as sour or bitter orange) and classify the plant in the subspecies bergamia.
 Bergamot oranges are used to produce oil of bergamot and a marmalade, but they're not eaten as fruit or used to make fruit juice.
 They're far too sour for this purpose.

 Calabria is the most popular area for bergamot oil production, since the bergamot trees there consistently produce fruits containing a high-quality oil.
 Calabria is the region that forms the "toe" of Italy.
 Bergamot trees grow mainly near the coastline.